-Legislation sponsored by Assembly Democrats Annette Quijano, Thomas Giblin, and Joann Downey expanding New Jersey’s paid leave program and making it more accessible and affordable to more New Jerseyans was released Monday by the Assembly Budget Committee.
+Legislation sponsored by Assembly Democrats Annette Quijano, Thomas Giblin, and Joann Downey expanding New Jersey’s paid leave program and making it more accessible and affordable to more New Jerseyans was advanced out of the Assembly Labor Committee on Thursday.

 The bill (A-3975) would expand leave times, provide higher compensation to those taking leave, cover more family members, improve job protections and boost awareness of the program.

 “Many workers can’t afford to take family leave because of its low wage replacement rates, or choose not to out of fear of being retaliated against if they do.
 In some cases, they are unaware that this is even an option,” said Quijano.
 “The revisions in this bill would help working families who need to take time off work to bond and care for a new child, or to care for a family member who is sick or is recovering from a violent ordeal to do so without jeopardizing their financial security.”